LutherCS/aads-class-pub/notes/minimax.md

 ### Algorithm

-Each possible move is analized from the computer's perspective to achieve the best position
+Each possible move is analyzed from the computer's perspective to achieve the best position

 Each position is evaluated as either a loss (-1), win (1), or undecided/tie (0)